btcpayserver/btcpayserver-doc/docs/Troubleshooting.md

 ### 3.2 GitHub

 When there's an advanced technical issue, users usually open an issue on GitHub.
-Take a look at the BTCPay GitHub repository and browse [search the closed issues](https://github.com/btcpayserver/btcpayserver/issues?q=is%3Aissue+is%3Aclosed).
+Take a look at the BTCPay Server GitHub repository and browse [search the closed issues](https://github.com/btcpayserver/btcpayserver/issues?q=is%3Aissue+is%3Aclosed).

 ### 3.3 Mattermost